nivaarinipillay/InvestecCodeExercise/README.md

 # InvestecCodeExercise
-# This is improved version.
-Original project was uploaded on 27th Feb, located under branch: nivi
+# This is the improved version.
+The original project was uploaded on 27th Feb, located under branch: nivi